24ep/mdm/src/app/admin/features/content/README.md

 ## Components

-### KnowledgeBase
+### KnowledgeBase ❌ REMOVED
-- Knowledge notebook management
-- Document organization
-- Search and filtering
-- Tag management
+- **This component has been removed.
+Use OutlineKnowledgeBase from @/features/knowledge instead.**
+- Old localStorage-based knowledge base
+- Replaced by new database-backed Outline-like system

 ### AttachmentManager
 - File attachment management